al6x/profit_hunting/tail-estimator/readme.md

-Another [study](https://www.bankofcanada.ca/wp-content/uploads/2019/08/swp2019-28.pdf) got similar results, huge errors for various estimators, one of authors is Laurens de Haan, pioneer of EVT and inventor of one of the best estimators "DEDH", so I guess numbers they got are reliable.
+Another [study](https://www.bankofcanada.ca/wp-content/uploads/2019/08/swp2019-28.pdf) got similar results, huge errors for various estimators, one of authors is Laurens de Haan, pioneer of EVT and inventor of one of the best estimators "DEDH", so I assume they know what they are doing and numbers they got are reliable.
 They sampled StudentT with known ν and then estimated it [Table 1](docs/study1-table1.jpg) - huge errors, and it's the mean across many simulations, the errors for individual simulation is even larger.

 ### Estimators comparision (ν=3, sample size=20000, trials = 100)